 - FDA launched the Coronavirus Treatment Acceleration Program (CTAP) to speed approval of drugs and therapies.
 72 therapies are now being tested, including hydroxychloroquine, and another 211 are in active planning for clinical trials. - FDA published a new blog post on the Coronavirus Treatment Acceleration Program.
-The program uses every available method to move new treatments to patients as quickly as possible, while at the same time finding out whether the treatments are helpful or harmful. - FDA has granted more than 50 Emergency Use Authorizations of commercially available diagnostic tests, including the first diagnostic test using saliva from patients in health care settings, and four antibody tests to be used in hospital laboratories. - FDA has authorized four mask sterilizations systems to disinfect N95 masks, with one system that can decontaminate 4 million N95 masks per day. - During the April 24 White House Press Briefing, FDA Commissioner Dr. Stephen Hahn announced approval the first COVID-19 home collection test kit. - On April 21, the FDA issued an emergency use authorization for IntelliVue Patient monitors intended to be used by healthcare professionals in the hospital environment for remote monitoring of adult, pediatric and neonate patients having or suspected of having COVID-19 to reduce healthcare provider exposure. - On April 16, the FDA announced an expansion of testing options through use of synthetic swabs with a design similar to Q-tips to test patients by collecting a sample from the front of the nose. - On April 14, the FDA issued a consumer update: How You Can Make a Difference During the Coronavirus Pandemic, outlining ways to help such as donating blood or saving PPE for frontline workers.

-- On April 3, the FDA announced a new national effort to bring blood-related therapies for COVID-19 to market as fast as possible. - HHS and the Assistant Secretary for Preparedness and Response's Biomedical Advanced Research and Development Authority (BARDA) will collaborate with American Red Cross and three companies on the development of convalescent plasma and hyperimmune globulin immunotherapies to make safe and effective treatments available. - On March 28, FDA issued an Emergency Use Authorization (EUA) to allow hydroxychloroquine sulfate and chloroquine phosphate products donated to the Strategic National Stockpile to be distributed and used for certain hospitalized patients with COVID-19. - The FDA released food shopping information to reassure consumers that there is currently no evidence of human or animal food or food packaging being associated with transmission of the coronavirus that causes COVID-19.
+The program uses every available method to move new treatments to patients as quickly as possible, while at the same time finding out whether the treatments are helpful or harmful. - FDA has granted more than 71 Emergency Use Authorizations of commercially available diagnostic tests, including 41 molecular diagnostic tests, 21 laboratory-developed tests, seven antibody tests, and two repurposed treatments (chloroquine, hydroxychloroquine). - FDA has authorized four mask sterilizations systems to disinfect N95 masks, with one system that can decontaminate 4 million N95 masks per day. - On April 27, the FDA released two new fact sheets for the food and agriculture sector outlining guidelines on use of disposable facemasks and cloth coverings, as well as summarizing key steps employers and coworkers can take to stay open, continue to slow the spread and support continuity of essential operations. - During the April 24 White House Press Briefing, FDA Commissioner Dr. Stephen Hahn announced approval the first COVID-19 home collection test kit. - On April 21, the FDA issued an emergency use authorization for IntelliVue Patient monitors intended to be used by healthcare professionals in the hospital environment for remote monitoring of adult, pediatric and neonate patients having or suspected of having COVID-19 to reduce healthcare provider exposure. - On April 16, the FDA announced an expansion of testing options through use of synthetic swabs with a design similar to Q-tips to test patients by collecting a sample from the front of the nose. - On April 14, the FDA issued a consumer update: How You Can Make a Difference During the Coronavirus Pandemic, outlining ways to help such as donating blood or saving PPE for frontline workers. - On April 3, the FDA announced a new national effort to bring blood-related therapies for COVID-19 to market as fast as possible. - HHS and the Assistant Secretary for Preparedness and Response's Biomedical Advanced Research and Development Authority (BARDA) will collaborate with American Red Cross and three companies on the development of convalescent plasma and hyperimmune globulin immunotherapies to make safe and effective treatments available. - On March 28, FDA issued an Emergency Use Authorization (EUA) to allow hydroxychloroquine sulfate and chloroquine phosphate products donated to the Strategic National Stockpile to be distributed and used for certain hospitalized patients with COVID-19. - The FDA released food shopping information to reassure consumers that there is currently no evidence of human or animal food or food packaging being associated with transmission of the coronavirus that causes COVID-19.